 Their latest formal prediction was that the population on 31 December 2011 was 22,485,300, around 750,000 higher than the census results would indicate.
 The Australian Bureau of Statistics use this information to produce an Australian Population Clock which at the time of writing this article (12 August 2012) reported that the estimated population of Australia in 2012 was 22,697,961.

 Based on this same population clock, we can find out how many people live in Australia.
-The population as of September 25, 2013 is estimated to be 23,193,673.
-This represents a growth of nearly 1.5 million since the last census.
+The population as of September 25, 2013 was estimated to be 23,193,673.
+The current estimate for 2014 is 23,633,268.
+This represents a growth of nearly 1.9 million since the last census.
 Australia will hold it's next census in 2016.

 Australia Population Density